 Doctors suspect motor neuron disease in adults who have progressive muscle weakness without pain or loss of sensation.
 Doctors ask people which parts of the body are affected, when symptoms started, which symptoms appeared first, and how the symptoms have changed over time.
 This information gives them clues about the cause of symptoms.

-Muscle weakness can have many causes (see Symptoms and Diagnosis of Brain, Spinal Cord, and Nerve Disorders: Causes), so diagnostic tests, such as the following, are needed to help narrow the possibilities:
+Muscle weakness can have many causes (see Causes).
+Diagnostic tests, such as the following, are done to help narrow the possibilities:

 Certain drugs can help relieve symptoms: